 You'll also need a large pan with a lid, or a stock pot and a blender.

 © Elena Schweitzer | dreamstime.com

 If you have fresh mint and olive oil in the house, then there's really no need to buy expensive bottled mint oil.
 To my mind, the freshly made oil tastes much better - and the colour is simply amazing.

+You want a lot of mint for this, several handfuls in fact.
+Wash the mint carefully and pick the leaves.
+You don't want the stalks.
 Place the mint leaves into a mortar and add a pinch of salt.
 Now grind the mint down until it's a bright green, heady smelling mush.
 (And yes, it's very much like making pesto!)

 Scrape the mashed mint into a small bowl and whisk in enough olive oil to obtain a slightly runny consistency.
 Add a little salt if you like, before drizzling the fragrant green sauce over your soup.